pdoehle/swc-notes/unix_shell.md

 data/       north-pacific-gyre/  pizza.cfg  writing/
 ```

-- `-F` is flag/option.
+- `-F` is a flag/option.
 It acts like a switch that changes some aspect of a commands behavior.

 - `ls -F` puts a `/` mark behind all directories so we can distinguish them from files.